Google Files Patent for Narrow Band Satellite Android Phones

 WHAT IS A NARROWBAND SATELLITE COMMUNICATION

 The narrowband satellite communication uses one or more orbital satellites for enabling communication between users.
 This is different from the traditional method of communication that uses cell towers to enable users to connect with each other wirelessly.
-This form of communication will allow the users to have an additional option through which they can communicate.
+This form of communication will allow users to have an additional option through which they can communicate.
 The smart device will effectively choose between the 5G connection available and the narrowband satellite connection as per the quality of each connection available at a certain point of time.

 For Example: If a smartphone user tries to make a phone call in the middle of New York, with 5G connectivity available to him, the smartphone will make use of the available 5G connection for making that call.
-But if the user is travelling in the suburbs, where his 5G connection does not have the service required to make a call, the smartphone will switch to the narrowband satellite communication system and make the using the orbital satellites available in that region.
+But if the user is traveling in the suburbs, where his 5G connection does not have the service required to make a call, the smartphone will switch to the narrowband satellite communication system and make using the orbital satellites available in that region.